 The minister said the faction had been making threats against the mayor of the Caqueta capital of Florencia as well an energy company in the region.

 "The criminals had been demanding extortion payments from businesses" in Florencia and its surrounding area, the army said in a statement.

 Under the peace accord, the Revolutionary Armed Forces of Colombia (FARC) disarmed its 7,000 fighters in order to join the political process.
 It is now a political party.

-However, remnants of the rebel force -- estimated by the army to number about 1,200 -- are still active in the southern border areas, financing their operations through drug trafficking and extortion rackets.
+However, remnants of the rebel force said by the army to number about 1,200 are still active in drug-trafficking in the southern border areas.

 © 2018 AFP